scroll-tech/scroll-documentation/CONTRIBUTING.md

 ## Style Guide

-- **Bold** key terms or any terms the user must absolutely know when reading a doc.
+- **Bold** key terms or any terms the user must know when reading a doc.
 - _Italicize_ terms for emphasis but only when necessary.
 - When referring to dropdown menus or a sequence of dropdown events, bold the relevant entities.
 Example: Go to **Menu Name** > **Option**.
 Do not use quotes.
 - Use markdown over HTML wherever possible.
 - When writing an additional note, start it with **Note:**.
 - Use a consistent voice.
-When writing documentation, avoid first person plural "we" and opt for second person singular "you".
+When writing documentation, avoid first person plural "we" and opt for the second person singular "you".
 Avoid passive voice.